 I was completely unprepared.
 I tried again; “Me-ya-mo Mark” came out of my mouth but I could tell by the look on the children’s faces that I was not making sense.
 Two weeks of volunteer work lay ahead, and my mood sunk when I realized that good intentions and nominal travel Spanish would not be enough to make the difference that I had hoped for.

-My volunteer service in Peru was with Sagrada Familia, a facility in one of Lima’s largest slums that started as a refuge for homeless children and evolved into a compound of improvised shelters that house, feed, educate, and treat hundreds of children each day.
-I was WHERE I wanted to be, but, without the communication skills I needed.
+My volunteer service in Peru was with Sagrada Familia, a facility that started as a refuge for homeless children and evolved into a compound of improvised shelters that house, feed, educate, and treat hundreds of children each day in one of Lima’s largest slums.
+I was WHERE I wanted to be, but, without the communication skills I thought I needed.

-Volunteer service was a joyful ritual of providing English lessons and daycare support interspersed with endless hugs, handshakes, and greetings from children of every age.
-The dusty jumble of partially finished, overused brick and mortar classrooms and gloomy multi-use buildings were in stark contrast to the beautiful and loving children that drew strength and laughter from each other with ease.
+Each day, volunteer service was a joyful ritual of providing English lessons and daycare support interspersed with endless hugs, handshakes, and greetings from children of every age.
+The dusty jumble of partially finished, overused brick and mortar classrooms and multi-use buildings were in stark contrast to the beautiful and loving children that drew strength and laughter from each other with ease.

 One morning the founder of Sagrada Familia, Miguel Rodríguez, shared the story of how, after the death of his infant son, he started feeding and taking in homeless children.
 He eventually dedicated his family, wealth, and life to establishing what is now a sanctuary for over 1,300 children.
 As he finished, I posed my question: “I can understand how the walls, the food, the facility came to be, but, how did you create the atmosphere of love, respect, and caring among these children?”